-Where eFiling is not mandated, pursuant to California Rule of Court 2.300 et seq. the court accepts documents for fax filing only through a fax filing agency as provided for in Rule 2.303.
-The court does not accept direct fax filing under Rule 2.304.
-Documents filed by a fax filing agency must be filed only in the court where the proceeding is venued, e.g. either the Nevada City court or the Truckee court.
-(Amended July 1, 2022.)
+Where eFiling is not mandated, pursuant to California Rules of Court, rule 2.300 et seq. the court accepts documents for fax filing only through a fax filing agency as provided for in California Rules of Court, rule 2.303.
+The court does not accept direct fax filing under California Rules of Court, rule 2.304.
+Documents filed by a fax filing agency must be filed only in the court where the proceeding is venued, e.g., either the Nevada City Branch or the Truckee Branch.